CGCC-Specific Writing Styles

 • MyCGCC

 CGCC has one campus in The Dalles and a satellite center in Hood River.
 Locations should be referred to by their full name the first time they appear, followed by their abbreviation in parentheses, and subsequently by their abbreviation only.
 Example: The Dalles Campus (TDC).
 See below for specific cases.
-Specific buildings may be referred to by their name or building number, as appropriate and necessary.
+Specific buildings or sites may be referred to by their name or building number, as appropriate and necessary.

 • The Dalles Campus (TDC)